-Peppermint Tea is a super popular variety of tea amongst home gardeners since its so simple to grow.
+Peppermint Tea is a popular variety of tea amongst home gardeners since it’s so simple to propagate.
 In fact, it grows as quickly as a weed and spreads everywhere!
-It’s a powerful decongestant, has anti-inflammatory properties and can even help suppress your appetite.
+It’s a powerful decongestant, has anti-inflammatory properties, and can even help suppress your appetite.

 Ginger Tea is an easy tea to make, whether you use a tea bag or a fresh root from the store.
 It has antihistamine properties and is well-known as a great cure for nausea.
-It’s also got an excellent flavor that can be used along with other teas when you want a nice, strong flavor.
+It also has an excellent flavor that can be used along with other teas when you want a nice, strong flavor.

 Stinging Nettle Tea might sound dangerous, but it’s actually a great energy booster.
 It can also help ease joint pain in arthritic patients, and help give relief to those who suffer from seasonal allergies.

-Yerba Mate Tea is a great alternative to coffee for those looking to make a switch, since it has a big-time stimulant effect.
+Yerba Mate Tea is a great alternative to coffee and has a big-time stimulant effect.
 It can also help lower cholesterol and even open up respiratory passages.

-Hibiscus Tea has a wonderfully invigorating taste and actually has a pretty high vitamin content.
+Hibiscus Tea has an invigorating taste and a high vitamin content.
 It’s known as a natural diuretic and can help lower blood pressure.

 Red Clover Tea can be a great help for those suffering from menopausal symptoms.
 It can also help reduce the risk of heart disease and prostate cancer.

-Dandelion Tea While these little weeds might not benefit your garden, they can benefit your body!
-The dandelion tea can help stimulate digestion, lessen hot flashes, combat kidney stone formation and even help in the treatment of hepatitis, jaundice, and dyspepsia.
+Dandelion Tea While these little weeds might not benefit your garden, they can do wonders for your body!
+The dandelion tea can help stimulate digestion, lessen hot flashes, combat kidney stone formation, and even help in the treatment of hepatitis, jaundice, and dyspepsia.

 Medicinal Tea Remedy Recipes